Angel Of London Bridge attacked by all three knifemen as she tended to victim

 Dr Khan and her friends had also fled the Boro Bistro as people knocked over chairs and tables in a desparate bid to get away.

-She found Ms Boden on the ground with her friend saying: “Kirsty, what had they done to you?”
+She found Ms Boden on the ground with her friend saying: “Kirsty, what have they done to you?”

 Describing the nurse’s condition, she said: “She was still.
 There was no movement.
 She looked like her eyes were open just staring.”